Theatrum Pictorium: Scope of the project

+Spanish introduction from a copy in the collection of the French National Library:

+Dutch introduction from a copy in the collection of the Getty Research Institute:

-The title page of the book refers to it as 'Hoc Amphiteatrum Picturarum' ('This amphitheatre of pictures').
-The publication is now often referred to as Theatrum pictorium ('Theatre of Paintings').
-The cover of the Theatrum pictorium shows a bust portrait of the Archduke with a dedication to the Archduke as well as introductions in Latin, French, Spanish and Dutch.
-The title page clarifies that Teniers funded the publication project out of his own pocket.
+The latin text page clarifies that Teniers funded the publication project out of his own pocket.
 The Theatrum pictorium was published in four languages (Latin, French, Dutch, and Spanish) and further editions appeared in 1673 and 1688 and in the 18th century.
 The last edition was published in 1755.